Zeeshanahmad4/TikTok-Shop-Affiliate-Outreach-Bot/README.md

 <h1 align="center">TikTok Shop Affiliate Mass Outreach Bot 🤖</h1>

-TTinit is a powerful desktop application developed in-house by **Bitbash**, designed to automate messaging and creator outreach for TikTok Shop Sellers.
+TTinit is a powerful desktop application developed in-house by **TTinit**, designed to automate messaging and creator outreach for TikTok Shop Sellers.

 Our automation-driven approach has helped over **15 agencies**, **70 brands**, and countless shop owners achieve **10x–15x sales growth** by scaling their TikTok Shop affiliate strategy.
 TTinit connects you to **900k+ TikTok Shop affiliate profiles** and **100k+ verified emails**, empowering brands to grow faster and smarter.